 Lazy Bear, which began as a pop-up dinner party, is a whole new kind of dining experience.
 Though its since gone brick-and-mortar (and earned a Michelin star), the Mission restaurant still feels like an intimate party.
 Tickets must be bought in advance for one of two, 40-person seatings a night.
 The communal seating means it's a great place to mingle with strangers, but it's not a bad place to impress an epicurean date either.
 They've also got a mixed drink pairing that blends cocktails, wine, and beer.

-At Loulay, Chef Thierry Rautureau serves up classic French dishes from his upbringing with a twist, like the beef burger with aioli and bacon-shallot jam, which you can and should add a duck egg or foie gras to, and hot chocolate with toasted brioche and salted butter (a recipe from his grandparents).
-The name of this chic three-floor space pays homage to Rautureau's childhood, too, specifically his hometown in France: Saint Hilaire de Loulay.
+At Loulay, Chef Thierry Rautureau reinvents the French food he grew up on, bringing an unexpected twist to familiar classics.
+There's the beef burger with aioli and bacon-shallot jam, which you can and should add a duck egg or foie gras to, and hot chocolate with toasted brioche and salted butter, based off a recipe passed down from his grandparents.
+The name of the chic three-level restaurant pays homage to Rautureau's childhood, too, specifically his hometown in France: Saint Hilaire de Loulay.

 Communal seating, a huge patio, and an open kitchen (sit at the bar for a great view!) make a perfect setting for Odd Duck's local, farmer's market-inspired cuisine.
 You can enjoy brunch, lunch, and dinner menus inspired by the Texas seasons, featuring local favorite dishes like the pimento cheeseburger, as well as some craft cocktails, beer, and wine.